-Historically, inmate circulation between centralized program/service facilities and housing areas was confined to secure, enclosed corridors.
 This arrangement provided maximum control of inmate movement.
 With more effective perimeter security and outdoor lighting systems, a "campus" plan is not only viable but desirable.
 A variety of outdoor walks or foot paths between the housing units and the central facilities is recommended in order to diffuse traffic, relieve congestion, and reduce the likelihood of conflict.
 Separate housing structures dispersed from one another and from major service and administrative functions offer great diversity, provide exercise, stimulate the senses, and help reduce the tensions inherent in institutional living.
 This more "normalized" environment ultimately contributes to the safety of both staff and inmates.
 Conversely, tightly clustered facilities with their limited, congested, and often rigid inmate circulation routes contribute to management problems.
 They may appear to solve management problems because there is less area for staff to supervise; similarly, potential altercations may seem to be more observable and therefore controllable.
-But overly zealous attention to rigid, tight circulation is counterproductive and may lead to a self-fulfilling prophecy that inmates are prone to disruptive behavior and violence and, as a consequence, must be closely watched.
-Institutions housing the most difficult-to-manage inmates may be an exception, and such facilities may need to be more tightly designed.
+But overly zealous attention to rigid, tight circulation is counterproductive and may By placing correctional officer stations and staff offices within the housing units, frequent and direct contact between staff and inmates is encouraged, Supervision becomes a natural by-product of other inmate-related duties. lead to a self-fulfilling prophecy that inmates are prone to disruptive behavior and violence and, as a consequence, must be closely watched.
+Institutions housing the most difficultto-manage inmates may be an exception, and such facilities may need to be more tightly designed.
 To the extent possible, the major outdoor circulation routes should be visible from the institution's control center.
-Certain staff offices should also be located so that "casual supervision" of most circulation paths is a natural byproduct of regular duties.
+Certain staff offices should also be located so that "casual supervision" of most circulation paths is a natural by-product of regular duties.
 Housing structures should be far enough apart from one another so that the interior of rooms in one building cannot be viewed closely by inmates in other buildings.
-In addition, a minimum of 75 feet should be provided between the housing structures and the security fence; 100 to 125 feet is preferable.
-The resulting openness provides sufficient space for proper supervision of the area.
+In addition, a minimum of 100 feet should be provided between the housing structures and the security fence; 125 to 150 feet is preferable.
+The resulting openness provides sufficient space

+GENERAL HOUSING/47 for proper supervision of the area.